RameshBatnaWala/anime-stream/readme.md

-This is a anime streaming site (work in progess)
+This is a anime streaming site.
+It allows the user to download shows from Horrible Subs and to stream them.

+## Installation Guide:

+TODO